York Vein & Laser Clinic

 In some (but not) all cases, sufferers will experience pain in the area of their varicose veins.
-In instances like this, doctors will recommend the patient takes action to remove them.
+In instances like this, doctors will recommend the patient take action to treat them.

 How Do I Treat Varicose Veins?

-Compression stockings can help the syptoms of varicose veins, but your best bet is to speak with your doctor and have them removed by a trained professional.
+Compression stockings can help the syptoms of varicose veins, but your best bet is to speak with your doctor and have them treated by an experienced professional.